minlaxz/minlaxz.github.io/README.md

 - [x] Add detail route for each repo
 - [x] Render markdown for ones who think github profile is complicated. 😆
 - [ ] Remove `CSS modules`, replce with `styled-components`
-- [ ] Add route for currently working on repo, this will need db
+- [ ] Add route for currently working on repo, this may need a db